keivanipchihagh/x-ui/README.md

 4. Create a DNS record that maps a subdomain of your choice to your server IPv4 and **uncheck** proxied (meaning no CDN!).
 Changes can take up to an hour to settle in.

 ## 🪖 A little security won't hurt
 I appriciate the extra security measures on my server, so I'll setup a minimal firewall.
-If yours is not enabled (check via `sudo ufw status`), run the following command to set it up: `nano setup-ufw.sh`
+If yours is not enabled (check via `sudo ufw status`), run the following command to set it up: `sudo bash setup-ufw.sh`

 This would setup UFW with default policies and allow **http**, **https** and **ssh** through.
 > **Warning**
-> The above script will reset your UFW!
-Don't run it if you already have rules on your UFW.
+> The above script will reset your existing UFW policies!
+Don't run it if you already have configured the firewall.

 ## 🐳 Run it in Docker!
 You should always use Docker for setting up your VPNs, because they can and will change network settings that can be hard to roleback.
 Install Docker by running the following script: `sudo bash setup-docker.sh`